dtbinh/autovac/README.md

 #  To contribute to the repository, make use of the following steps:

- Change to the repo folder
+ Change to the repo folder \n
  $ cd autovac

  Add a connection to the original owner’s repository.